-Melancholy, Hugo wrote,* is happiness that has turned to sadness.
+Melancholy, Hugo wrote,* is the happiness of being sad.
 It is impossible for me to recall the days leading up to the attacks in any other light.
 They may have been days of careless ease and youthful abandon; I'm sure they were.
 But I will never remember them that way, unless it is to remember the frailty of happiness before the fall, before it knows how hard it needs to work to stay alive.

 The Cinémathèque française was doing a comprehensive retrospective on Martin Scorsese, showing all of his work at their vaunted theatre, and most of it projected on film (it's from a screening of a pristine 35mm print of Bringing Out the Dead** that I became that film's one adoring fan!).
 Naturally I was there almost every night.